National Diabetes Prevention Program

 Does the National Diabetes Prevention Program Work?

-The National Diabetes Prevention Program can help people with prediabetes cut their risk of developing type 2 diabetes in half.
+The National DPP can help people with prediabetes cut their risk of developing type 2 diabetes in half.
 The Diabetes Prevention Program research study (CDC website) showed that making modest behavior changes helped participants lose 5 to 7 percent of their body weight — that is 10 to 14 pounds for a person weighing 200 pounds.
 These lifestyle changes reduced the risk of developing type 2 diabetes by 58 percent in people with prediabetes.

-Diabetes Prevention Program Efforts in Utah
+National Diabetes Prevention Program Efforts in Utah